openhab/openhab-addons/addons/binding/org.openhab.binding.dsmr/README.md

 # DSMR Binding

-The DSMR-binding is targeted towards Dutch users having a smart meter (Dutch: 'Slimme meter').
+The DSMR-binding is targeted towards Dutch and Luxembourger users having a smart meter (Dutch: 'Slimme meter').
-Data of Dutch smart meters can be obtained via the P1-port.
+Data of Dutch/Luxembourg smart meters can be obtained via the P1-port.
 When connecting this port from a serial port the data can be read out.

 This binding reads the P1-port of the Dutch Smart Meters that comply to NTA8130, DSMR v2.1, DSMR v2.2, DSMR v3.0, DSMR v4.0, DSMR v4.04, and DSMR 5.0.
+This binding reads the P1-port of the Luxembourg’s electricity meter "Smarty" that comply to V1.0.
 Although DSMR v4.2 is not an official specification, the binding has support for this version.

-If you are not living in the Netherlands but do want to read a meter please have look at the [SmartMeter Binding](https://www.openhab.org/addons/bindings/smartmeter).
+If you are not living in the Netherlands/Luxembourg but do want to read a meter please have look at the [SmartMeter Binding](https://www.openhab.org/addons/bindings/smartmeter).
 Because the Dutch Meter standard is based on the IEC-62056-21 standard it might be desirable to build support for other country metering systems based on that standard in this binding.

 ## Serial Port Configuration